German business morale brightens as Greece jitters ease

 She warned, however, that sentiment in Germany could deteriorate again as negotiations in Greece could stumble.

-On Saturday a Greek finance ministry official said organizational issues meant that talks between Athens and its international lenders on the rescue package would be delayed by a couple of days.
+On Saturday a Greek finance ministry official said organisational issues meant that talks between Athens and its international lenders on the rescue package would be delayed by a couple of days.

 (Additional reporting by Joern Poltz; Editing by Jeremy Gaunt and Hugh Lawson)